 In 2018, Michele Fresneda Alarcon received funding to research new ways to tackle chronic pain in arthritis patients at the University of Liverpool Institute of Ageing and Chronic Disease.

-This research will look for a way to switch off the harmful pain experienced by people living with rheumatoid arthritis, by reprogramming cells in the body that cause inflammation.
+His research will look for a way to switch off the harmful pain experienced by people living with rheumatoid arthritis, by reprogramming cells in the body that cause inflammation.

-Michelle will attempt to re-programme a type of white blood cell, called neutrophils, which are involved in the body’s natural healing processes.
+Michele will attempt to re-programme a type of white blood cell, called neutrophils, which are involved in the body’s natural healing processes.
 Previous research has shown that neutrophils can behave differently in patients with rheumatoid arthritis.
 The cells can activate several chemical processes that contribute to the inflammation and subsequent joint damage.

 How will this research make a difference?